Inspiring TimesPioneers Festival founder Andreas Tschas explains the reasons behind the event, and why we need innovation to solve world problems

 Our target is to communicate our vision to the masses, and I think we are heading in the right direction, especially when you look at the general public interest in the festival.
 I have been told on many occasions that we are well known in Silicon Valley, which is exceptional.
 We took part in an event in South Korea this year, which is why a South Korean TV crew and many Korean startups will be at this year’s event.
 We’re not quite where we want to be in terms of our goals though, we need to work on really getting our vision across, because I think we have the wrong economic and technological focus at the moment.

 In what way?

-As a society we have come leaps and bounds in the ICT (information and communications technology) sector, perhaps too much.
+As a society we have come on leaps and bounds in the ICT (information and communications technology) sector, perhaps too much.
 Don’t get me wrong this is fantastic and important.
 Just think about what you can do with a smart phone these days!
 I think we have taken a step back however in other areas as a result.
 We are still no nearer to finding a solution for our energy problems, or global warming.
-This is why we need to start focusing on other areas.
+This is why we need to start focussing on other areas.

 Why are we seeing such a boom in startups at the moment?

 Many people are being inspired by the desire to do something independently, to realize ones full potential.
 It has also never been as easy or cost-effective to develop and offer your own product.
 You just need to look at how little time it takes to create your own website in order to sell a product, or how easily you can print out a prototype on a 3D printer to understand why people are starting to become more active.
 The media has also played a major part in developing role models.
 Mark Zuckerberg or the founders of Google have shown that you can be successful in very little time.
 That is inspiring.